MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

 introduced (this class is not supposed to be used directly in the exchange).

 A `ModifyPerformanceJob_Create` is a subset that includes only the updateable attributes.
-It is important to notice that updating the reference to Performance Profile must not be possible.
-In order to change this assignment, existing Performance Job must be cancelled and replaced by a new Job that relates to the relevant Profile.
+It is important to note that updating the reference to the Performance Profile must not be possible.
+To change this assignment, the existing Performance Job must be cancelled and replaced by a new Job that relates to the relevant Profile.
-Modification of Performance Job allows for changing attributes defined directly by `PerformanceJob` type or Performance Profile attributes that are defined by value.
-These attributes are contained in `performanceProfile` group.
+Modification of Performance Job allows for changing attributes defined directly by the `PerformanceJob` type or Performance Profile attributes that are defined by value.
+These attributes are contained in the `performanceProfile` group.
 The `performanceJobRef` section of `ModifyPerformanceJob_Create` is used to specify which Performance Job object is a subject of the modification process (relationship by reference using `id` of the Job).

-**_Note:_** Modifying attributes defined by the Performance Profile type, when a Job uses a reference to a Performance Profile object, cannot modify the Performance Profile itself.

 **_Note:_** Only attributes that should be modified on the Performance Job, should be included in the Modify Performance Job Request.